Mount Jackson, Virginia: Historic buildings

 One of the most notable landmarks in Mt.
 Jackson, Virginia is the little red brick Union Church in the center of town, built circa 1825, one of the oldest structures in the town.
 In 1822 an early settler bequeathed to the town a lot to build a nondenominational church for the use of any Christian congregations in the area.
 A frame church was originally erected on the site, but was replaced by the present brick structure around 1825.
 The church was used by both sides during the Civil War, including use as a hospital, with etchings on the walls by passing soldiers.
 Daniel Grey, a Revolutionary War soldier, lays buried here.
 Many of the most prominent early citizens of the area lay at rest in the church yard.
 Union Church is on the National Register of Historic Places.

-The Mount Jackson Historic District encompasses 125 buildings, and contributing structures in the town.
+The Mount Jackson Historic District encompasses 125 buildings and contributing structures in the town.
 This includes a variety of commercial, residential, and institutional buildings dating primarily from the late-19th to the early-20th century, the era of the town's greatest prosperity.
 They are in a variety of popular architectural styles including Gothic Revival, Federal, and Queen Anne.
 Other notable buildings include the Stoneburner House, Tisinger House, S. P. Lonas House, Brill Building, Lonas Store, former Peoples Bank (c.
 1904), Mt.
 Jackson Volunteer Fire Department (1936), Mt.
 Jackson Theatre Building (1938), St. Andrew's Episcopal Church (1876), Mt.
 Jackson Methodist Episcopal Church (1884), and Triplett Middle School (1925).
 The historic district was listed on the National Register of Historic Places in 1993.

 The Bauserman Farm, Meems Bottom Covered Bridge and J.W.R.
 Moore House are listed on the National Register of Historic Places.

 Geography

-Mount Jackson, in the heart of the Shenandoah Valley, is in the southern part of Shenandoah County, Virginia at 38.749950°N 78.637638°W (38.749950, -78.637638).
+Mount Jackson, in the heart of the Shenandoah Valley, is in the southern part of Shenandoah County at 38.749950°N 78.637638°W (38.749950, -78.637638).
 The town is located just to the west of Short Mountain, a prominent ridge of the Massanutten Mountain Ridge.
 Short Mountain is seven miles in length, from Mount Jackson on the south end to Edinburg on the north.

-The most prominent feature of Short Mountain is "The Knob", a rocky top barren at the south end of the mountain, an iconic landmark overlooking Mt.
+The most prominent feature of Short Mountain is "The Knob," a rocky top barren at the south end of the mountain, an iconic landmark overlooking Mt.
 Jackson, the image of which is part of the town's official seal.
 When the Knob was threatened with private development, The Conservation Fund and Town of Mount Jackson worked together to secure $80,000 of funding to preserve it, purchasing it in January 2020 and conveying its 91 acres to the Forest Service to be part of the George Washington National Forest.